datastax/python-driver/docs/graph.rst

     result[1]  # 1 (list[1])

 You can use a different row factory by setting :attr:`.Session.default_graph_row_factory` or passing it to :meth:`.Session.execute_graph`.
-For example, :func:`.graph.single_object_row_factory` returns the JSON result string`, unparsed. :func:`.graph.graph_result_row_factory` returns parsed, but unmodified results (such that all metadata is retained, unlike :func:`.graph.graph_object_row_factory`, which sheds some as attributes and properties are unpacked).
-These results also provide convenience methods for converting to known types (:meth:`~.Result.as_vertex`, :meth:`~.Result.as_edge`, :meth:`~.Result.as_path`).
+For example, :func:`~cassandra.graph.single_object_row_factory` returns the JSON result string`, unparsed. :func:`~cassandra.graph.graph_result_row_factory` returns parsed, but unmodified results (such that all metadata is retained, unlike :func:`~cassandra.graph.graph_object_row_factory`, which sheds some as attributes and properties are unpacked).
+These results also provide convenience methods for converting to known types (:meth:`~cassandra.graph.Result.as_vertex`, :meth:`~cassandra.graph.Result.as_edge`, :meth:`~cassandra.Result.as_path`).

 Vertex and Edge properties are never unpacked since their types are unknown.
-If you know your graph schema and want to deserialize properties, use the :class:`.GraphSON1Deserializer`.
+If you know your graph schema and want to deserialize properties, use the :class:`~cassandra.graph.GraphSON1Deserializer`.
 It provides convenient methods to deserialize by types (e.g. deserialize_date, deserialize_uuid, deserialize_polygon etc.) Example::

     # ...